awsdert/gasp/README.md

 (although I will plug-in some #ifdef code for _WIN32 for sake of ReactOS builds)

+## Current target
+Currently planning to rewrite from scratch using cleaner code and the now functional alu project (https://github.com/awsdert/alu), I will finish fixing some minor bugs and try out an idea I have for retreiving the remainder of a floating division, the division has a rounding error but the much needed bit comparison function (alu__cmp_int2int) is working as expected, it will be needed for replicating the bit search feature that Cheat Engine has (yes I'm using that as the inspiration for features in this project).
+Anyways this little section was added because I realised I hadn't uploaded for a long time and peops might've thought the project was dead, no it isn't, I just got severly side tracked with other projects, there's still things I can do in this project that I just won't get in PINCE (which for time being is now the best option for linux), example of which is cheat lists in full lua, makes converting existing cheats easier.

 ## APIs
 Uses C under the hood but will be mostly scripted in Lua for so users can customize for themselves (also make Trainers easier to design).